CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.8 Storage Solutions.md

 ### 2 4 Loss of confidentiality through storage-based replication methods

 Storage-based replication methods have the purpose of duplicating stored or archived data in real-time over a storage network and thus additionally storing them redundantly.
-This is to avoid data loss.
+This should avoid data loss.
 However, the automated replication of unencrypted data entails risks both in its own network and in the use of public networks: unauthorized access to legitimate replication traffic, for example by means of FC analyzers (FC replication) or sniffers (IP replication).

 ### 2 5 Access to information from other clients through WWN spoofing

 Devices in an FC SAN are managed and assigned internally via World Wide Names (WWNs).
 They are somewhat the same as the MAC addresses of Ethernet network adapters.
 Using programs provided by the manufacturer of the Host Bus Adapter (HBA), the WWN of an HBA can be changed.
-This allows an attacker to access data he does not have permission to.
+This allows an attacker to access data for which he has no authorization.
 The manipulation of WWNs, also known as WWN spoofing, poses a considerable potential for danger for an institution.
 Particularly in connection with multi-tenant storage systems, unauthorized persons can access the information of other clients.

 ### 2 6 Overcoming the logical network separation